 You want to provide an environment which caters for exercise.
 This can be as simple as finding a location which is a healthy 10 minute walk from the nearest station, selecting a premises with a built-in gym or even providing secure bike parking on your premises.
 Employers should push the cycle to work scheme, as there are tax breaks available for those that cycle to work including savings on bikes and safety equipment.

-Healthy snacks at work
+Healthy snacks at work make a healthy workforce

 Having small, healthy snacks (such as having nuts or a fruit bowl) available in the office can help to encourage healthy eating habits.
 Nearly everyone becomes susceptible to a mid-morning or late-afternoon snack, but it can be very tempting to go for the nearest thing available as a pick-me-up.
 In offices, this can often be a vending machine chock full of sweets and crisps, which can create an initial energy high, but quickly dip.